 Do French Bulldogs Have Special Health Needs?

 French Bulldogs are considered a high-maintenance breed by many.
 Their unique proportions make childbirth challenging for dogs who become mothers.
 Often, they need medical intervention actually to give birth safely.
 This is one reason why owners might surrender their French Bulldog, especially if the female dog becomes pregnant.
-Like Pugs and other bulldogs, Frenchies have skin folds that can cause skin irritation, formally known and dermatitis.
+Like Pugs and other bulldogs, Frenchies have skin folds that can cause skin irritation, formally known as dermatitis.

 Other known health issues for Frenchies include breathing problems, which occur much more in this breed than in other dogs.
 If you love your French Bulldog, then these potential problems probably seem like minor issues.
 As long as their needs are addressed, dogs of this breed can live long and healthy lives with their forever owners.